Face Coverings and Accessibility Considerations

 UNIVERSITY FACE COVERING REQUIREMENT

-Examples of face coverings that meet the directive include, but are not limited to, cloth face masks, disposable face masks, surgical style cloth masks, and gaiter style face coverings.
+Examples of acceptable face coverings include, but are not limited to, cloth face masks, disposable face masks, surgical style cloth masks, and gaiter style face coverings.
 A face shield alone (e.g. a face shield without a shroud or a mask) is not a substitute for a cloth or disposable face covering.
+Please also review the CDC Guidelines for Masks.

-All campus community members are expected to comply with this requirement.
+All campus community members are expected to comply with face covering requirements.
 If you are concerned about wearing a face covering on the basis of your disability, potentially related to anxiety, hearing loss, breathing or dexterity issues, please consider the use of a clear mask or another option that offers a different design and promotes effective ease of use.

 If you do not believe any face covering option will work for you based on your disability, please contact DRC to discuss a potential accommodation.
 Before exploring an accommodation to this requirement, DRC staff will talk with you about the range of effective face coverings detailed below.